abrand6/DE_Arduino_Fundamentals/Communicating-with-Devices-Over-I2C.md

 ## Skills Audit
 Can you:
-- [ ] Install an Arduino library to support communicating over I2C
+- [ ] Be able to install an Arduino library
 - [ ] Communicate with an external device using I2C